 CBD for Depression at a Glance

-- Claim: CBD can help relieve the symptoms of depression.
+- What the claims are: CBD can help relieve the symptoms of depression.

-- What the research shows: Early research indicates that CBD shows strong potential for the treatment of depression.
+- What the studies show: Early research indicates that CBD shows strong potential for the treatment of depression.
 However, more research and clinical trials need to be done before any final conclusions are drawn.

-- All the facts: Early studies and anecdotes all point towards CBD’s efficacy for addressing depression.
+- What the facts say: Early studies and anecdotes all point towards CBD’s efficacy for addressing depression.
 While more research is needed, there is reason to be hopeful.

 Depression affects about 16 million adults in the US, or roughly 6.7% of the US population.
 It affects 322 million people worldwide, and though it is treatable, most people are not receiving treatment.